mattpolzin/JSONAPI/documentation/usage.md

 #### `LinksType`

-The third generic type of a `JSONAPIDocument` is a `Links` struct. `Links` are described in their own section [below](#jsonapilinks).
+The third generic type of a `JSONAPI.Document` is a `Links` struct. `Links` are described in their own section [below](#jsonapilinks).

 #### `IncludeType`

-The fourth generic type of a `JSONAPIDocument` is an `Include`.
+The fourth generic type of a `JSONAPI.Document` is an `Include`.
 This type controls which types of `ResourceObject` are looked for when decoding the "included" part of the JSON API document.
 If you do not expect any included resource objects to be in the document, `NoIncludes` is the way to go.
 The `JSONAPI` framework provides `Include`s for up to 10 types of included resource objects.
 These are named `Include1`, `Include2`, `Include3`, and so on.

 **IMPORTANT**: The number trailing "Include" in these type names does not indicate a number of included resource objects, it indicates a number of _types_ of included resource objects. `Include1` can be used to decode any number of included resource objects as long as all the resource objects are of the same _type_.

 Decoding a JSON:API Document will fail if you specify an `IncludeType` that does not cover all of the types of includes you expect a response to contain.

-To specify that we expect friends of a person to be included in the above example `JSONAPIDocument`, we would use `Include1<Person>` instead of `NoIncludes`.
+To specify that we expect friends of a person to be included in the above example `JSONAPI.Document`, we would use `Include1<Person>` instead of `NoIncludes`.

 #### `APIDescriptionType`

-The fifth generic type of a `JSONAPIDocument` is an `APIDescription`.
+The fifth generic type of a `JSONAPI.Document` is an `APIDescription`.
 The type represents the "JSON:API Object" described by the **SPEC**.
 This type describes the highest version of the **SPEC** supported and can carry additional metadata to describe the API.

 You can specify this is not part of the document by using the `NoAPIDescription` type.